By Lisa Warffeli and Katherine O. Rizzo (first published in the May 2020 Equiery)

 With best friend Bernard Synovec, Bert worked in Beltsville, experimenting with chestnut tree survival.
 It was Bert and Bernard who grafted the Chinese and American chestnut trees after discovering that Chinese chestnut trees had a resistance to blights.
 American chestnut trees survive today because of their discovery!

 During this time, Bert discovered he had a talent for building things, specifically horse trailers.
 In those days, very few people owned horse trailers and instead would ride their horses to shows and other activities.
 Those who did have trailers built them or if they had the funds, purchased trailers from places like Hartman Trailer Company in Pennsylvania.
 Bert looked at several homemade trailers as well as the ones Hartman produced and built his own.
 This became Bert’s first step into the horse industry as a career as he began hauling not just his own horse to local shows and fox hunts.
+Of course, nowadays it’s much easier to get hold of second-hand trailers, but even these need a bit of talent to fix them up.
+Click Here if you’re planning on fixing up your own trailer and need some spare parts.

 Edna on the other hand was an “Army brat” traveling around the country with her family.
 Her father was top marksman and army rifle expert Army Colonel Harland Griswold.
 After completing his military career, Colonel Griswold became the Assistant Dean at the University of Maryland, College Park campus.